 Expenditures reported on the schedule are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principals, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

 NOTE 3 - Indirect Cost Rate

-PlanRVA has elected not to use the 10% de minimus indirect cost rate.
+PlanRVA has elected not to use the 10% de minimus indirect cost rate allowed under Uniform Guidance.